-If a valid id_token_hint is passed, then the client may also send a post_logout_redirect_uri parameter.
-This can be used to allow the user to redirect back to the client after sign-out.
+If a valid id\token\hint is passed, then the client may also send a post\logout\redirect\uri parameter.
+This can be used to allow the use to redirect back to the client after sign-out.
 The value must match one of the client's pre-configured PostLogoutRedirectUris (client docs).